denizcan-yilmaz/hostname-blocker-extension/README.md

 # hostname-blocker-extension
 A simple chrome extension that blocks the websites with the provided hostnames.
-I have used plaing HTML, CSS and JS for the development.
+I have used plain HTML, CSS and JS for the development.
 I have used the Chrome's local storage for storing data.

 ## Installation
 Since the extension is not on the market, you can install it on your browser by navigating to `chrome://extensions` and uploading the extension folder.